 The most common use of target acquisition is for COS and STIS spectroscopy.
-Two target acquisition strategies are provided: one employs imaging only and the other makes use of a peak-up sequence.
-Consult the COS and STIS Instrument Handbooks for details.
+A number of target acquisition options are provided for each instrument.
+In some cases an additional set of peak-up observations can follow the initial instrument acquisition.

 Most normal imaging observations with ACS, NICMOS, STIS and WFC3 do not require a target acquisition (assuming that the coordinates delivered by the observer in Phase II have sufficient accuracy of 1"-2").
-However, for coronagraphic imaging with ACS/HRC, NICMOS/NIC2, or STIS, you will need to perform a target acquisition to place the target behind the coronagraphic hole or feature.
+However, for coronagraphic imaging with NICMOS/NIC2, or STIS, you will need to perform a target acquisition to place the target behind the coronagraphic hole or feature.
 For STIS, the same ACQ and ACQ/PEAK strategies are available as for spectroscopy.
-For ACS/HRC and NICMOS/NIC2, modes called ACQ are available.
+For COS, the same acquisition strategies are available as for spectroscopy.
+For NICMOS/NIC2, modes called ACQ are available.
 Note that the acquisition algorithms work differently for the different instruments, even if the modes have the same names.

 FGS observations use a so-called spiral search location sequence for target acquisitions.
-This is part of a science observation, and the time required for the acquisition is considered to be part of the overhead associated with the science observation (see Table 6.7).
+This is part of a science observation, and the time required for the acquisition is considered to be part of the overhead associated with the science observation (see Table 6.6).

 In exceptional cases you may require a real-time interaction with the telescope to perform a target acquisition (see Section 5.2.2).
-You will then first obtain an image which you should treat as a normal science exposure.
+You will then first obtain an image, which you should treat as a normal science exposure.
 Then add 30 minutes for the real-time contact (which may overlap with the occultation interval at the end of an orbit).